dpriskorn/ItemSubjector/README.md

 This makes it much easier to cover a range a subjects.
 This example query returns ~5000 items to match :)

-## Matching against thousands of existing main subjects
+## Matching against existing main subjects
+*Warning: This often proposes too broad subjects that should most probably not be added as main subjects to all matches, but instead be broken down into narrower subjects*

 The tool can create a list of jobs by picking random subjects from a big list fetched from WDQS.